-The long answer is that some drugs are more addictive than others.
-While not all drugs are physically addictive (when you have physical withdrawal symptoms if you stop taking them), they can still be psychologically addictive (meaning you develop a mental dependency on them).
+Some drugs are more addictive than others.
+While not all drugs are physically addictive (causing physical withdrawal symptoms if you stop taking them), they can still be psychologically addictive, meaning you’re mentally dependent on them.

 What are the signs of drug addiction?

-Because drug addiction is so complex, the signs aren’t always straightforward.
-If you’re concerned that you might be developing an addiction, there are some indicators to look out for.
+There are many types of drugs that people can become addicted to, so there are many different signs to be aware of.
+If you’re concerned that you might be developing an addiction, here are some general signs to look out for.